 Ray Peters Trail Network - Easy

 Located in Brackendale, these beginner to intermediate singletrack trails offer lots of options for riders who want a slightly greater challenge than the Mamquam Salmon Spawning Channel trails.
 You can do loops, out and backs and there are even some technical features and a few options to ride woodwork.
 This is a good trail network to introduce kids to riding over roots.
 Access is best from Ross Road, near the north end or along Squamish Valley Road just west of Highway 99.
 Parking is also available at the Adventure Hub at the Don Ross Middle School lower parking lot and includes a bike wash, bike tool station and porta potty.

 Kids on a mountain bike tour through Squamish | Photo: @harookz, @dialedincycling

-These two trails are great for learning cornering, riding berms and getting ready for a trail such a Half Nelson.
+These two trails are great for learning to corner, riding berms and getting ready for a trail such as Half Nelson.
 The faster you ride, the harder they get!
-There are two access points, one is along Mashiter Trail from the Garibaldi Highlands, parking is available at Garibaldi Highlands Elementary School or park at Alice Lake at the Stump Lake parking lot and ride up the Alice Lake Access FSR road between Garibaldi Highlands and Alice Lake Provincial Park.
+There are two access points, one is along Mashiter Trail from the Garibaldi Highlands, parking is available at Garibaldi Highlands Elementary School or park at Alice Lake Provincial Park at the Stump Lake parking lot and ride up the Alice Lake Access FSR road between Garibaldi Highlands and Alice Lake Provincial Park.

 Wonderland Trail - Intermediate